 Installing the base for artificial grass on balconies and other hard areas:

-No permanent installation is needed for balconies and other small hard areas.
+No permanent installation is needed for balconies and other small hard floor areas.

-2. Six specialized artificial turf types to choose from.
+2. Six specialized grass types to choose from to match your lifestyle.

-7. We offer customized cuts for your landscaping needs.
+6. We're the only turf company to offer customized width cuts for your landscaping needs.

 MegaGrass is The Grass of the Future.
-And it's here now.
 Contact us today to get your free samples!
 Want to learn more about artificial grass installation?
 Check out our in-depth guide on how to install artificial grass today.